 What is hummus?

 Hummus (alternately spelled “humus”, “houmous” and “hommus”) is the Arabic word for “chickpeas”.
-It’s a dip or spread made primarily with cooked chickpeas, tahini, garlic, lemon, and salt; some versions also contain cumin.
+It’s a naturally vegan dip or spread made primarily with cooked chickpeas, tahini, garlic, lemon, and salt; some versions also contain cumin.
 Speaking of chickpeas, if you are looking for more uses for chickpeas, check out my post on “every way to use a can of chickpeas.”

 Hummus has been a staple in many Middle Eastern countries for centuries, though there are countless regional and family variations.
 There’s actually quite a debate about who invented hummus and which countries can claim hummus as their own.
 If you’re interested in reading more, check out this article on who invented hummus and this article on hummus’s origins.
 For more cultural and sociopolitical context, I also recommend the books of Palestinian food writer and historian, Reem Kassis (The Palestinian Table (2017) and The Arabesque Table (2021)).

 In restaurants across the Middle East, hummus is typically made from scratch and served fresh on the same day.
 It’s not just served as an appetizer or snack, as is commonly the case in the West.
 It can be served at breakfast, lunch, and dinner as part of a main dish or as a side dish.

 I have been making hummus from scratch for the last 5-6 years, and it’s been life-changing (no joke).
 I learned how to make hummus primarily from three chefs and their cookbooks–Yotam Ottolenghi, Sami Tamimi, and Michael Solomonov–so my recipe and techniques are largely influenced by these chefs.

 Side note: Flavor (Ottolenghi, Belfrage, Wixley), Plenty More (Ottolenghi) and Falastin (Tamimi, Wigley) are some of my favorite cookbooks (the topping in this hummus is inspired by the hummus recipe in Flavor!).
 They’re not vegan but there are many vegan-friendly options and easy-to-veganize recipes.
 Plus, you’ll learn so much about cooking!

 The problems with store-bought hummus